 Volunteers have always been an integral part of CAFOD’s work, partnering with us in our mission of overcoming global poverty and injustice.
 We want to develop our volunteering to strengthen partnership in CAFOD, and to empower the Catholic community to work alongside us in our volunteer centre and out in our Catholic communities, to have greater input and participation in CAFOD’s work.
 We have changed the name to CAFOD Volunteer Centre as we are ‘opening wide’ our doors to welcome those who want to play a role in supporting the Catholic community to express their faith, working together, towards a world transformed to reflect the Kingdom of God.

-Community Participation Coordinators: Joanne Taylor & Bronagh Daly
+Community Participation Coordinators: Joanne Clark & Bronagh Daly

 Address: Hinsley Hall, 62 Headingley Lane, Leeds, LS6 2BX